Train derailment near The Hague kills 1, injures several

 VOORSCHOTEN, Netherlands (AP) — A train derailed near The Hague in the early hours of Tuesday, sending two carriages into a field next to the tracks, Dutch emergency services said.
 One person died and some 30 passengers were injured, many of them seriously.

-Television images showed people using makeshift bridges to cross a canal running alongside the rails to reach the stricken train in the darkness.
+Television images showed people using makeshift bridges and ladders to cross a narrow drainage canal running alongside the rails to reach the stricken train in the darkness.
 Many windows in the train carriages were broken.
 It was not clear if that happened during the accident or as passengers attempted to escape.

-Photos from the scene showed two of the bright yellow and blue train carriages perpendicular to the tracks lying across a small canal and partially in a field.
+Two of the bright yellow and blue train carriages came to rest perpendicular to the tracks across the small canal and partially in a field.
 What appeared to be the front of the train was badly damaged.
 Other parts of the train were partially derailed.

+The four-carriage passenger train was carrying about 50 passengers at the time of the crash.

-Images showed a freight train also stopped on rails close to the wreckage of the passenger train.
+A freight train also was stopped on rails close to the wreckage of the passenger train near the rails between the cities of Leiden and The Hague.

-Injured passengers were treated in homes near the line and transported in a fleet of ambulances to hospitals, including a “calamity hospital” opened in the central city of Utrecht.

-The cause of the accident that happened around 3:25 a.m.
+The exact cause of the accident that happened around 3:25 a.m.
 (0125 GMT) in the town of Voorschoten, near The Hague, was not immediately clear.

-Dutch media reported that there was a small construction crane on the tracks, but authorities did not immediately confirm that.
+Railway company NS said in a statement said a passenger train, a freight train and a construction crane were involved in a collision, but the company gave no further details.

+“Like everyone else, I’m full of questions and we want to know exactly what happened,” NS CEO Wouter Koolmees said in a statement.
+“A thorough investigation must be carried out.
+At the moment, all attention is focused on the well-being of our travelers and colleagues.”

+The regional coordinator of emergency services said that 11 of the injured passengers were treated in homes near the line and the others were transported in a fleet of ambulances to hospitals, including a “calamity hospital” opened in the central city of Utrecht.

 The local fire brigade tweeted after the crash that it appeared to be a collision between a passenger train and “building material.”